 {{ articleContent|safe }}

-Here are therender=trueThe parameter tells the template engine,Contentto convert the content of the field from Markdown to HTML.
-At the same time,|safeThe filter is crucial, it indicates that the template engine outputs the converted HTML code as safe content directly, instead of escaping the special HTML characters (such as converting<to escape as<),thus ensuring that the page can correctly display bold, links, images, and other HTML elements.
+Hererender=trueThe parameter tells the template engine to handle theContentcontent of the field from Markdown to HTML conversion.
+At the same time,|safeThe filter is crucial, it indicates that the template engine should output the transformed HTML code as safe content directly, rather than escaping the HTML special characters (such as converting<Escape as<), so that the page can correctly display bold, links, images, and other HTML elements.

-2. Use the generalrenderfilter to process any Markdown content
+2. Use generic.renderFilter any Markdown content.

 {% archiveDetail introduction with name="introduction" %}